debbyuzuegbu/pdsnd_github.deb/README.md

 # Project Overview: Overview
-In this project, I made use of Python to explore data related to bike share systems for three major cities in the United States - Chicago, New York City, and Washington.
-I have written code to import the data and answer interesting questions about it by computing descriptive statistics.
+In this project, I made use of Python to find out more about data related to bike share systems for three major cities in the United States - Chicago, New York City, and Washington.
+I have written code to import the data and answer questions using descriptive statistics.
 I have also written a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

 ## What Software Do I Need?
 To complete this project, the following software are required: